robotamer/hugo/content/en/code/go/gowatch.md

 +++
+date = "2015-01-28T19:54:59Z"
+modified = ""
+title = "GoWatch"
+linktitle = ""
-description = "It watches your dev folder for modified files, and if a file changes it restarts the process" date = "2015-01-28T19:54:59Z" groups = ["code", "go"] keywords = ["golang", "go", "crypt", "encryption", "decryption"] language = "en" linktitle = "GoWatch" tags = ["gotamer"] title = "GoWatch"
+description = "It watches your dev folder for modified files, and if a file changes it restarts the process" keywords = ["golang", "go", "crypt", "encryption", "decryption"] language = "en" author = "" tags = ["gotamer"] groups = ["code", "go"] categories = ["code", "go"]
 +++

 # GoTamer gowatch is a fork of bitbucket.org/jzs/buildwatch with some enhancements.